TSaldari/MountTable/README.md

 ---

-## 📞 Contact & Support

-**Mount Table Office**
-Mount St. Mary's University
-[Insert Address]
-[Insert Phone Number]
-[Insert Email]

-**Operating Hours**
-[Insert Hours]

-**Technical Support**
-[Insert Contact Information]

----

 ## 📄 License & Credits

-**Developed by**: Thomas E. Saldari
-**Institution**: Mount St. Mary's University
+**Developed by**: Thomas E. Saldari, Jr **Institution**: Mount St. Mary's University
 **Year**: 2025

-This application is designed for educational and operational use by Mount St. Mary's University Mount Table food pantry program.
+This application is designed for educational and operational use by Mount St. Mary's University Mount Table free food resource program.

----

-## 🔄 Version History

-**Version 1.0** (January 2025)
-- Initial release
-- Student registration and ordering
-- Admin dashboard and inventory management
-- Order approval system
-- User management and password reset
-- Analytics and reporting

 ---